 Any advice for the readers of this blog?
 Bake with love.
 It’s cliched, but it’s true.
 Put your heart into it and enjoy it.
 But don’t be afraid to royally, completely, and totally screw up.
 It happens.

 A little bit more about you: I’m terrified of the ocean.
-I’ve lived in Oshkosh, Madison, Chicago, and now Milwaukee.
+I’ve lived in Oshkosh, Madison, Chicago, Milwaukee, and now back to Oshkosh.
 Pineapple is my favorite fruit.
 Morning is my favorite time of day.
 And I do not like coconut, milk, or humid weather.